ganrad/aks-hackathon/3-Deploy-ACR/README.md

 3. Login to the ACR instance.

-4. Tag the *Purchase Order* container image and push it into the ACR instance (eg., `po-service:v1`).
+4. Tag the *Purchase Order* container image (eg., `po-service:v1`).

+5. Push the tagged container image into ACR.

 You have now completed this challenge.
 Return to the parent project and proceed with the next challenge.